 The vestibulocochlear, or eighth, cranial nerve has two separate components: the cochlear nerve, which subserves hearing, and the vestibular nerve, which is concerned with equilibrium (balance) and orientation of the body and eyes to the surrounding world.
 The acoustic division has its cell bodies in the spiral ganglion of the cochlea.
 This ganglion is composed of bipolar cells, the peripheral processes of which convey auditory impulses from the specialized neuroepithelium of the inner ear, the spiral organ of Corti.
 This is the end organ of hearing, wherein sound is transduced into nerve impulses.
 It consists of approximately 15,000 neuroepithelial (hair) cells that rest on the basilar membrane, which extends along the entire 2.5 turns of the cochlea.
 Projecting from the inner surface of each hair cell are approximately 60 very fine filaments, or stereocilia, which are embedded in the tectorial membrane, a gelatinous structure overlying the organ of Corti (Fig. 14-1).
 Sound causes the basilar membrane to vibrate; upward displacement of the basilar membrane bends the relatively fixed stereocilia and provides a stimulus adequate for activating the hair cells.
 The stimulus is then transmitted to the sensory fibers of the cochlear nerve, which emanate from the base of each hair cell.

 The auditory and vestibular systems.
 A. The right ear, viewed from the front, showing the external ear and auditory canal, the middle ear and its ossicles, and the inner ear.
 B. The main parts of the right inner ear, viewed from the front.
 The perilymph is located between the wall of the bony labyrinth and the membranous labyrinth.
 In the cochlea, the perilymphatic space takes the form of two coiled tubes—the scala vestibuli and scala tympani.
 The endolymph is located within the membranous labyrinth, which includes the three semicircular ducts, the utricle, and the saccule.
 C. The organ of Corti.
-This is the end organ of hearing; it consists of a single row of inner hair cells and three ...
+This is the end organ of hearing; it consists of a single row of inner hair cells ...